rian39/notes/simondon_mode_tech_1989.md

 Coupling of human and machine starts when a common coding has been discovered 124

+quite long discussion of synchronisation and how it works -- need for critical points

 machines that can receive information are those that localise their indetermination 141

 ## older stuff